bitcoincashorg/spec/global-messaging-protocol.md

 ```

 ## Storage
-- These messages will be stored in the blockchain, either in the memo field.
-Currently the Bitcoin blockchain has memo field with size 80 bytes only, which is too small.
-One way to go around this limitation, if possible we can span our message into multiple op_return outputs with 80 bytes each.
+- These messages will be stored in the blockchain, in the memo field.
+However, currently Bitcoin blockchains has memo field with size 80 bytes only, which is too small.
+To go around this limitation we can store instead a url to a Bitcon Global Message, like http://www.company.com/message.bgm, which is a json message in GMP format.

-- Otherwise we can implement this protocol in other blockchains like Zcash, which has memo field with 512 bytes.

 ## Retrieval
 - Users can retrieve the messages they interested in based on location, name, or topic.
 The transactions which has global message could be identified by having a money transfer of amount 0.0 from one address to the same address.